Structure and computability of preimages in the Game of Life: Composite gadgets and abstract circuits

 Note that we are ``missing'' some obvious gates, like an AND gate and various orientations of gates, which would be useful for many engineering purposes, but they can be ``simulated'' easily (even in a precise sense as discussed in Section~\ref{sec:Universality}).

 We now explain what our composite gadgets should do, and the correspondence with gate tiles.
-To each gate tile, we will associate a $450 \times 450$ pattern where there are four special positions on the east, north, west and south boundaries.
-A wire enters the gadget from a special position if and only if the corresponding gate tile has an outgoing wire on that side.
+To each gate tile, we will associate a $450 \times 450$ pattern with four fixed positions on the east, north, west and south boundaries, called its \emph{connector positions}.
+The east and west connector positions have the same y-coordinate, and the north and south connector positions have the same x-coordinate, so that the connector positions of adjacent gate tiles will match.
+A wire enters the gadget from a connector position if and only if the corresponding gate tile has an outgoing wire on that side.
 Thus the SFT rule of $X_T$ translates into ``wires should continue across the borders of adjacent composite gadgets''.

 The rest of the boundary of each composite gadget is all zero.
-In every preimage of a composite gadget, all the boundary wires are charged in one of two phases.
+In every $g$-preimage of a composite gadget, all the boundary wires are charged in one of two phases.
 The two phases used are the ones where the $1$s are on either side of the boundary (the phase where we have zeroes around the boundary never extends to a preimage of a gadget).
 We refer to the choice of which two phases are used for bits as the \emph{phase alignment}, and the aforementioned choice of positioning of the used phases is referred to as the \emph{neutral alignment}.

 Interpreting the signal values as in the previous section, i.e.\ a representing a $1$-signal by having the $1$s on the east and south sides of the boundary, the allowed combinations for the signals should be precisely the ones described above for the abstract semantics, and furthermore for any such choice the rest of the boundary of each composite gadget should be fillable with zeroes.